target/goalert/docs/getting-started.md

 ### Encryption of Sensitive Data

-It is also recomended to set the `--data-encryption-key` which is used to encrypt sensitive information (like API keys) before transmitting to the database.
+It is also recommended to set the `--data-encryption-key` which is used to encrypt sensitive information (like API keys) before transmitting to the database.

 It can be set to any value as it is internally passed through a key derivation function.
 All instances of GoAlert must be configured to use the same key for things to work properly.